backstage/backstage/docs/frontend-system/architecture/25-extension-overrides.md

 ## Overriding an extension

 Every extension created with `createExtension` comes with an `override` method, including those created from an [extension blueprint](./23-extension-blueprints.md).
-The `override` method **creates a new extension**, it does not mutate the existing extensions.
+The `override` method **creates a new extension**, it does not mutate the existing extension.
 This new extension in created in such a way that if it is installed adjacent to the existing extension, it will take precedence and override the existing extension.
 While the `override` method does create new extension instances, it is not intended to be used as a way to create multiple new extensions from a base template, for that use-case you will want to use an [extension blueprint](./23-extension-blueprints.md) instead.

 The following is an example of calling the `.override(...)` method on an extension: